MurdoMaclachlan/oscr/README.md

 subredditList | Array | The list of subreddits that OSCR cares about.
 Comments that are int he blacklist or match your set regexes, but are on subreddits *not* in this list, will not be deleted. wait | Integer | The number of units of time (unit being determined by the **unit** variable) OSCr will wait before re-checking your comments.
 It is set to 10 by default.

-You can manually edit the config.json and praw.ini files by running `oscr --settings`.
+You can edit the config.json and praw.ini files from within OSCR by running `oscr --settings`.

 ## Using the latest testing version